fsquillace/junest/README.md

     #> pacman -S --ignore sudo base-devel

 > Remember to ignore `sudo` as it conflicts with `sudo-fake` package.

+## Can't set user and group as root

+> **Q**: In ns mode when installing package I get the following error:

+    warning: warning given when extracting /usr/file...
+(Can't set user=0/group=0 for /usr/file...)

+> **A**: This is because as fakeroot is not possible to set the owner/group of
+> files as root.
+The package will still be installed correctly even though this
+> message is showed.

 ## No servers configured for repository ##